 - Physical ability to ride tractor-drawn hayride wagons, lift 25 pounds, set-up and breakdown workshops.

-Additional paid opportunities at weekend public events and volunteer opportunities in the farm’s teaching gardens & compost demonstration site if interested.
+- Additional paid opportunities available upon interest for our weekend public events and site rentals; volunteer opportunities in our teaching gardens & compost demonstration site if interested.

 Hours & Compensation

-Please send a cover letter explaining why you want to join the Queens Farm team, along with a resume, to Director of Education, Ali: firstname.lastname@example.org.
+Please send a resume and cover letter explaining why you want to join the Queens Farm team and which educational programs are of interest (field trips, after school and/or camps) to Director of Education, Ali: email@example.com.
 Accepting applications on a rolling basis.